zowe/docs-site/docs/user-guide/install-zos.md

 By default, Zowe uses the runtime version that you most recently installed.
 To start a different runtime, specify its server path on the START command:

 ```
-/S ZOWESVR,SRVRPATH='$ZOWE_ROOT_DIR/explorer-server'
+/S ZOWESVR,SRVRPATH='$ZOWE_ROOT_DIR'
 ```

-To test whether the explorer server is active, open the URL: `https://<hostname>:7443/explorer-mvs`.
+To test whether the API Mediation Layer is active, open the URL: `https://<hostname>:7554`.

-The port number `7443` is the default port.
+The port number 7554 is the default API Gateway port.
 You can overwrite this port in the `zowe-install.yaml` file before the `zowe-install.sh` script is run.
-See Step 2 in [Installing Zowe runtime on z/OS](# #installing-the-zowe-runtime-on-z-os).
+See Step 2 in [Installing Zowe runtime on z/OS](#installing-the-zowe-runtime-on-z-os).

 ### Stopping the ZOWESVR PROC